 Why Does Volume Analysis Matter?

-• Volume may confirm strong trends, breakouts, and trend reversals
+• Volume can confirm strong trends, breakouts, and trend reversals

 Table: Volume-Based Indicators presented in this article